h01ger/piuparts/README.txt

 tarball with the command (again, as root):

 ----
-# pbuilder create
+# pbuilder --create
 ----

 then you only have to remember to update this tarball with:

 ----
-# pbuilder update
+# pbuilder --update
 ----

 To run piuparts using this tarball: